-GMAP teaches students to explore the complex and nuanced intersections among the worlds of international business, international organizations and NGOs, and governments.
+GMAP teaches students to explore the complex and nuanced intersections among the worlds of international business, international organizations and nongovernmental organizations (NGOs), and governments.
 Participants include a wide variety of international affairs professionals from all regions of the world with diverse interests and professional backgrounds.